zaid-kamil/mbu-java-course-content-2025/docs/source/Java-Flow-Control-Statements.rst

 make decisions, repeat operations, and jump to different parts of code based on conditions.

+Without flow control, programs would execute sequentially from top to bottom, making it impossible to create dynamic and responsive applications.
+Flow control is the foundation of logical decision-making in programming.

 Types of Flow Control Statements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~